rlucioni/recipes/recipes/wontons-in-chili-oil.md

 ## Instructions

 1. Add all filling ingredients to a bowl and mix with hands until homogenous.
-2. Microwave a small portion for 15 seconds and taste for seasoning.
+Microwave a small portion for 15 seconds and taste for seasoning.
-3. Mix all sauce ingredients.
+2. Mix all sauce ingredients.
-4. Fill wontons and boil for 3 minutes.
+3. Fill wontons and boil for 3 minutes.
 Remove with a spider and place into serving bowls.
-5. Spoon over sauce and toss to coat.
+4. Spoon over sauce and toss to coat.

+Alternatively, fry 2-3 minutes per side at 350°F.